Interactive Simulations with JSPlotly

 Suggestion:

-1. Try varying the parameters of the equation using the slider for temperature, as well as for coefficients "a and b".
+1. Try varying the parameters of the equation by means of the "slider" for temperature, as well as for the coefficients "a and b".

 2. Discuss which of the coefficients has the greatest effect on the curve profile, and the reason for this.